faker-js/faker/docs/guide/localization.md

 # Localization

+## Switching locales

-As of version `v2.0.0` Faker has support for multiple localities.
+Faker has support for multiple locales.

-The default language locale is set to English.
+The default locale is set to English.

 Setting a new locale is simple: